The Apple Watch is here. Is it worth the wait? Check it out in this unboxing photo tour!

 Only time will tell.

-Apple Watch will launch in Singapore on 26 June 2015.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Apple Watch will launch in Singapore on 26 June 2015.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: